Glucose tolerance Test

 An early indication of diabetes than an abnormal fasting glucose is aberrant glucose tolerance, which occurs when blood sugar levels rise excessively following a glucose challenge.

-The oral glucose tolerance test is the most used type of glucose tolerance evaluation (OGTT).
+The oral glucose tolerance test (OGTT) is the most common glucose tolerance test used.
+Here's how it works:

 Following are the points to remember before the test: